 5. Bigger gear.
 I bought a PC to hook up to my TV.
 You can get a PC for the price of one bloated month of cable nowadays.
 Plus, for $30-$70, you can add a TV tuner card.
 Plug the antenna directly into that, and with free software (Windows Media PC is already installed) you can turn that $200 PC into a DVR.
 Pick up a remote control for a couple more dollars.
 Yes, you’ll lay out some money at the beginning, but the rest of the year is gravy!

 6. Netflix, Netflix, and more Netflix.
 Come on.
 If you’re not already on Netflix, you’re missing out on some awesome stuff.
 You cannot beat the price point for what you get.
 Can.
 Not.
 Beat.
-There’s also Amazon Prime, Hulu Plus, Crackle, Google Play, Apple, Paid movies on Youtube… the list goes on and on.
+There’s also Amazon Prime, Hulu Plus (which I find is very underrated), Crackle, Google Play, Apple, Paid movies on Youtube… the list goes on and on.
+Just make sure you’ve got a broadband package that’s quick and unlimited, like the deals available at www.eatel.com so you’re not left waiting for your favorite films and shows to buffer.

 “But Christian”, you squeal.
 “With all these subscriptions, I might as well pay a cable bill.”
 No. Just no. First of all, cable (minus live events) already pales in comparison to these services.
 But the fact is, you don’t have to order all of them at the same time.
 Grab Netflix for 3 months and binge out with ‘House of Cards’ and ‘Daredevil’.
 Cancel and jump over to Amazon for their original programming, then over to Hulu Plus.
 Find the one that works for you.
 Not only do they not require a one-to-two year commitment like the cable company, but most of them offer free trials to boot!